fickya1987/AI-Fashion/README.md

 </table>

 # AI Fashion
- A project for the Machine Learning and Content Analytics course of the AUEB's MSc in Business Analytics, made by the Yankee team of the full-timers
+ A project for the Machine Learning and Content Analytics course of the AUEB's MSc in Business Analytics, made by the Yankee team of the full-timers.

+ ## Project Description
+ Our main project idea, named `Image Classification for Outfit Suggestions` is to create an application, named `dressmeup`, that can create outfit combinations based on user’s input photos.
+So, the business question, that our project seeks a good solution, is:
+`What to wear today (or a specific given day) from the clothes I have?`, and `Does an article (garment) that I like can be well-combined with the clothes I have?`.